DosFox1/Sony-SND-SE-30-Double-Stuff-/README.md

 And the very original THT design is here: https://github.com/DosFox1/Sony-SND-THT-Replacement

-**Please Note That This Is Completely Untested, Build At Your Own Risk**
+**Please Also Note That This Is Completely Untested, Build At Your Own Risk**

 # Bill Of Materials: